 AVCF Privacy and GDPR Policy

-This document covers our Website and Newsletter Subscription, it also covers how we collect, retain and process personal data in respect of the Data Protection Act 1998 and, with effect from 25 May 2018, the General Data Protection Regulation (GDPR).
+This document covers our Website and Newsletter Subscription, it also covers how we collect, retain and process personal data in respect of the General Data Protection Regulation (GDPR) and other applicable legislation.

 Information About Visitors (“General Information”)

 When visitors come to our website, we log the user’s IP address which is automatically recognised by the web server.

 - Unless you have indicated your objection by refusing them when you first visited our website, our system will issue cookies to your computer when you log on to the site.
 Cookies are small pieces (files) of information regarding your browsing habits (“General Information”) that are stored on your computer.
 These small files are known as cookies.
 They are not used to identify you personally.

 - Cookies can make it easier for you to log on to and use the site during future visits.
 They also allow us to monitor website traffic and may be used to customise the site for you.

 - Visit www.aboutcookies.org for further information about cookies.

 - If you prefer, it is possible to block some or all cookies or even to delete cookies that have already been set.
 This can usually be done through your browser’s settings – click on the Help function within your browser to find out more.

 - We also use Google Analytics for such purposes, it sets cookies to accurately track visits to the website and stores information on the pages you visit, how long you are on the site, how you got here and what you click on.
 It does not collect or store personal information, so this information cannot be used to identify who you are.